smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 }
 {% endhighlight %}

-A bad message would look like this:
+A bad message body would look like this:

 {% highlight json %}
 {